Nothing will stand in your way

 1. Wolf Pak 2.
 Bombardment 3.
 Warpath 4.
 B Hive 5.
 Seizure 6.
 Manslaughter 7.
 Murder Cycle 8.
 Drill 9.
 Ptomaine 10.
 Battle Stations

-Another underground thrash metal group on New Renaissance Records, Holocross were pretty short-lived as a band but at least they managed to release one quite interesting album in the eighties.
+Another underground thrash metal group on New Renaissance Records, Holocross were pretty short-lived as a band but at least they managed to release one quite interesting album in the 1980s.
 The self-titled Holocross features some energetic and rather straightforward thrash metal that is made slightly more notable by the powerful vocals.
 The first couple of tracks in particular are bound to catch your attention, as the way in which the vocals follow the drums is something that can be rarely heard.
 The style of songwriting is slightly more original than usually and gives this album a certain edge over many others, too.
 While the music does get a bit repetitive near the end and this album on the whole is not overly distinctive after all, Holocross deserve some respect for their intense and powerful style.

 HOLOCROSS - Hypercaust